calvertwong/Code-Snippets/microservices-setup/container-module/README.md

 - Execute `npm run link` to start linking local modules and dependencies
 - `npm start`

-# How to clear all local modules and dependencies symlinks
+# How to remove all local modules and dependencies symlinks

 - Execute `npm run unlink`